kapelajii/coiiot_network_programming/sockets/README.md

 - AF_INET (uses the Internet Protocol version 4, IPV4)
 - AF_INET6 (uses the Internet Protocol version 6, IPV6)

+> A pair (host, port) is used for the AF_INET address family, where host is a string representing either a hostname in internet domain notation like 'daring.cwi.nl' or > an IPv4 address like '100.50.200.5', and port is an integer.

 [Python socket documentation - socket families](https://docs.python.org/3/library/socket.html#module-socket)

 ```python